ollienicholson/metaflow/readme.md

-Using Metaflow as the infra framework, this repo includes:

-key DS infra concepts in action

-basic flows

-advanced flows
+# Metaflow Infrastructure Framework

+This repository uses Metaflow as the infrastructure framework and includes the following components:

+## Data Science Infrastructure Concepts
+- Implementation of essential data science & ML infrastructure concepts in practice.

+## Basic Flows
+- Examples of basic data science workflows using Metaflow.

+## Advanced Flows
+- Demonstrations of more complex and advanced workflows with Metaflow.

+## Data Science Projects
-data science projects
+- Various data science projects showcasing the integration of Metaflow with various tools and techniques.